-1. Full Moon Party has been growing in popularity and many travellers try to plan their arrival on Boracay to coincide with the Full Moon just so they can attend.
+1. Boracay's Full Moon Parties have been growing in popularity and many travellers try to plan their arrival on Boracay to coincide with the Full Moon Parties.
 Held at the brilliantly named Area 51 Top Secret Party Facility, on Bulabog Beach it’s an adventure just to arrive.

 Most people grab a trike together but you can also walk South along Bulabog Beach.
 Doors open from 11pm and the entrance fee includes one free drink.
 Tunes are provided by local and visiting DJ’s and there have been some big names for special events and parties.
 Check out our nearby hotels